-Construction activity over the past decade.
+Construction activity increased over the past decade.
 Notwithstanding the effects of disruptions associated with the shock such as the Global Financial Crises (GFC) and the Covid-lockdowns, construction remains solid and a key part of economic activity.
 The per capita demand for concrete has trended upward over the short term.
 The GFC saw a period of low investment in infrastructure and capital assets and consequently, demand for concrete slowed down.
 During this period, the per capita demand for concrete sand dropped to a ratio of 0.26 tonnes per capita (2009, when construction investment was very low).
-Post GFC, demand for concrete is relatively flat until 2013 when a clear upswing is noticeable.
+Post GFC, demand for concrete was relatively flat until 2013 when a clear upswing ensued.
 The significant disruptions during Covid are evident in ready-mix data.
 However, a large upswing in demand was experienced in the period following the lockdowns.
 Currently, the slowing business cycle is reducing demand, but the construction pipeline remains positive looking forward.

 Industry sources indicate the Statistics New Zealand Ready Mix Concrete volume is under-estimated by 10 -20%.
 This means that using any ratio based on the StatsNZ ready-mix information is likely to understate total demand.
+However, the analysis uses the official, StatsNZ data.